+4. She pleaded with Amazon CEO Jeff Bezos

 1) @jeffbezos I told the head of your studio that HW raped me.
 Over & over I said it.
 He said it hadn’t been proven.
 I said I was the proof.

 — rose mcgowan (@rosemcgowan) October 12, 2017

-McGowan tweeted to Amazon head Jeff Bezos last month, revealing that she had warned him about Weinstein and his behavior.
+McGowan tweeted to Amazon head Jeff Bezos in October 2017, revealing that she had warned him about Weinstein and his behavior.